 - Lucknow Look & Learn.
-Castle exploration activity for families.
-See a Castle guide in the Main Hall for more information; limited card sets are available on a first-come, first-serve basis.
+Visual scavenger hunt for young children and families.
+See a Castle guide for more information.

 Plus, riding the vintage trolley up to the Castle can be an exciting experience for many ages!

-If you’re visiting with small children, please keep in mind that for the protection of the mansion’s historic collections, car seats, strollers and back-pack baby carriers (both metal-framed and frameless) are not be permitted inside the mansion.
+If you’re visiting with small children, please keep in mind that for the protection of the mansion’s historic collections, car seats, strollers, and backpack baby carriers (both metal-framed and frameless) are not permitted inside the mansion.
 Children under the age of 13 must be accompanied by an adult 21 years or older.